nikoayerswolfpack/SpacePartition/README.md

 # SpacePartition
-A retro-style renderer bullet hell game written in Java.
+A retro-style renderer and bullet hell game written in Java.